Compare current 10-year mortgage rates

 Should you get a 10-year mortgage?

-If you’re considering getting a 10-year mortgage, there are some key questions you should ask yourself first:
+If you’re considering a 10-year mortgage, ask yourself these key questions first:

 - Do you want to pay off your mortgage faster, or would you prefer more financial flexibility?

-- Are there other investments where you’d rather put your money than your house?
+- Are there other investments where you’d rather put your money, vs. putting your money into your house?

-After you’ve answered these questions, carefully weigh the pros and cons of a 10-year mortgage.
+In addition to answering these questions, be sure to weigh the pros and cons of a 10-year mortgage.

 Pros of a 10-year mortgage